reeganviljoen/jmeter-ruby/README.md

-# Ruby-JMeter
+# jmeter-ruby
 > **JMeter-Ruby** is a fork of the now defunk **Ruby-JMeter** that was built and maintained by Flood IO, this gem intends to be continaution of ruby-jmeter that is actievly maintained

 Tired of using the JMeter GUI or looking at hairy XML files?